Period Heating Pad: A Complete Guide

 Is it safe to use a heating pad while pregnant?

-To start, avoid placing anything directly over your stomach area, especially when expecting.
-Doing so can raise your internal temperature, which might not be ideal for your little one on the way.
-Instead, it’s safer to aim for your lower back or upper legs.
+First, avoid placing any heating device right over stomach areas, especially while expecting.
+Doing so can raise internal temperature, which may not be ideal for a growing little one.
+Instead, focus warmth around lower back or upper thighs for a gentler, safer approach.

 Also, don’t fall asleep while it’s on.
 You need to stay alert in case it starts to feel too intense.
 If you’re feeling drowsy, set a timer for about 20 minutes so you can stay in control.